clark-pan/Symbols_WDYK/5-min-script.md

 (next)

 - Three, with this technique, you are actually creating two new functions everytime you make a new Television.
-This has performance implementations in modern javascript environments and should be avoided in performance critical code paths.
+This has performance implications in modern javascript environments and should be avoided in performance critical code paths.

-# Hiding variable using symbols #
+# Encapsulation with symbols #

-So I'll show you how you can use Symbols.
+So next I'll show you how you can use Symbols to clean up this code a little.

 (next)

+Same as before, we'll be making a television.

+(next)

 First you create a symbol.
+Name it accordingly to describe the value.

 (next)

-Next, if you want to set or read the property, use the symbol to access it against the instance.
+Next, use that symbol when you want to get or set that property on the object.

 (next)

-With this technique you'll also define your functions on the prototype.
+Then, define your functions on the class prototype, and use symbols to access that property.

-This approach fixes all the problems with the previous example.
+With this approach, all the problems with the closures example are fixed.

 (next)

-- When you log the instnace in the debugger, you'll see what the value hasPower is.
-Chrome shows the info as Symbol(name)
+- When you log the instance in the debugger, you'll see what hasPower is.

 (next)

 - You can share symbols between classes, and they'll be able to access those properties.
 You may be wondering whats stopping other developers from doing this in outside code?
 Nothing technically...
-Well it should be a code-smell when they do that, but I fully expect in the next few months that somebody will come up with a framework of some sort to manage what class has access to what symbols.
+Well it should be a code-smell when they use a symbol like that, but I fully expect in the next few months that somebody will come up with a framework of some sort to manage symbols.

 (next)

-- Because you're only declaring your functions once on the prototype, they are only created once, which allows the modern javascript engines to more efficiently optimize this code.
+- Because you're only declaring your functions once on the prototype, they are only created once, which allows modern javascript engines to more efficiently optimize this code.

 # Summary #